atul4sharma/dotfiles/brew_packages/README.md

 → Creates Brewfile in current directory from currently installed packages

-> brew bundle dump -f
+> brew bundle dump -f --describe

 → install everything from the Brewfile